How To Get Started With Omnichannel Marketing Automation

 - Some Automation: Each channel is optimized, but you can’t work across channels.

-- Full Automation: Using a real-time SCV for a truly customer-centric omni-channel experience.
+- Full Automation: Using a real-time single customer view for a truly customer-centric omnichannel experience.

 Full automation makes it possible to meet the customer at every step of the journey with relevant, timely content.
 We’ll discuss solutions that don’t require full automation, but keep in mind that it’s ideal for creating the consistent, convenient customer experience that customers now expect.

 How do you create a customer-centric plan without a seamless connection between the online and offline experience?
-B2C companies today (most notably in omni-channel retail environments) have orders and customer service requests coming from every direction: website, social media, phone calls, in-store, etc. The same customer may start a transaction on their phone, switch to the computer for more detailed research, then go into the store to finish up.
+Companies today (most notably in omnichannel retail environments) have orders and customer service requests coming from every direction: website, social media, phone calls, mobile app, in-store, etc. The same customer may start a transaction on their phone, switch to the computer for more detailed research, then go into the store to finish up.
 These multiple touchpoints make it much more difficult to achieve the consistent customer experience that brands are after.

-You need the information to makes its way to the nearest store, move into their digital profile, and eventually becomes a part of the next email marketing campaign.
+You need their information to make its way to the nearest store, move into their digital profile, and eventually become a part of the next email marketing campaign.

 A true SCV means all channels report back to the customers.
-Each channel delivers and receives information from a central location.
+Each channel delivers and receives information from a central location, which means you can deliver the same experience in your online store as your physical one.

 2. Adaptive Email Campaigns